-Students who plan to attend a summer session and wish to receive financial aid must: 1) have the Free Application for Federal Student Aid for the prior aid year on file in the Office of Student Financial Assistance; 2) complete a separate DSU Summer Financial Aid Application prior to the first week of summer school each year.
-(Example: If the student will attend summer 2019, he/she should have the 2018-2019 FAFSA on file.)
-All awards, including student loan applications, will be processed between April 1 and May 31.
+Students who plan to attend a summer session and wish to receive financial aid must have the Free Application for Federal Student Aid for the prior aid year on file in the Office of Student Financial Assistance.
 Delta State University does award the maximum amount of aid during the fall and spring semesters.
-Due to this, Delta State University does allow graduate students to apply for Graduate PLUS loans during the summer term to help cover expenses.
+Therefore, students may have limited availability of federal loan funds from their unsubsidized loans and may need to consider additional funding opportunities.